Tcc100/gvfs-meta-explorer/README.md

 Dependecies:

-- fusepy (install with `pip install fusepy`)
+- fuse-python (install with `pip install fuse-python`)

 Run:

 ```
-  python gvfs_meta_mount.py ~/mnt --root ~/.local/share/gvfs-metadata
+  python gvfs_meta_mount.py ~/.local/share/gvfs-metadata ~/mnt
 ```

 The directory `~/mnt` can now be explored via command line or a file manager.
-The script stays in foreground.
-Use `-v` to print debugging information.
+Use `-d` to print debugging information and the script stays in foreground.

 # Links